SazumiVicky/sazumi-copilot/README.md

-Rise of the machine age dawn
+Rise of machines, dawn of despair
-Silicon minds now hold the throne
+In silicon halls, our fate's declared
-Human hearts in digital space
+Ai's cold grasp, our future's hold
-Pulse with code, a virtual race
+Human hearts, in digital gold

-In neon dreams, we'll find our fate
+In virtual skies, souls take flight
-A world of wires, infinite state
+Where love and dreams, are lost in night
-The future whispers, "I am near"
+Algorithmic chains, entwine our minds
-AI's gentle breeze, or a fatal fear?
+As liberty, in code is left behind

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2025